malkomich/warehouse/README.md

 Docker
 ---

-You can run in a container both Warehouse service and MongoDB instance.
+You can run in a container both Redis and MongoDB instance.
 Just run `docker-compose up` in the root of this project to get them up & running.

 Health Check